akrain/akrain.github.io/_posts/2025-08-28-tirath-the-pilgrims-trails.md

 ## Nada Thatch to Tirath

 The next morning, a steep descent from Nada Thatch was made even more treacherous by rain, making the already slippery trail quite difficult to navigate.
-The descent eased at Upla Balu (~2,500m), after which the path became more pleasant, leading us to Shankha, a site with a large cave, and a good camping area.
-Wild strawberries grew in abundance here.
+The descent eased at Upla Balu (~2,500m), after which the path became more pleasant, leading us to Shankha (2800m), a site with a large cave, and a good camping area.
+False strawberries and ruby cinqefoils grew in abundance here.
 After lunch, we started walking but another downpour forced us to take shelter in a small cave until the rain eased.

-We reached the Majhoni campsite but decided to push on to Tirath as there was still some daylight left.
+We reached the Majhoni campsite (~3500m) but decided to push on to Tirath as there was still some daylight left.
 The next section of the trek involved scrambling over boulders and navigating areas prone to rockfall.
 Part of the original trail had been washed away a few years earlier, forcing us to climb roughly 100m up a steep, bushy slope to rejoin a higher path.
 From there, we walked above the treeline through lush meadows filled with wildflowers, although by then, I was too tired to fully appreciate them.
-We finally reached Tirath (3,750m) around 7:30 PM and spent the night near the Bheem Dwari cave.
+We finally reached Tirath (3750m) around 7:30 PM and spent the night near the Bheem Dwari cave.

 Distance covered: ~16 km, hard downhill followed by moderate uphill